 An admissions application for children starting Nursery in September 2021-2022 can be found below.
 You are most welcome to download this, complete, and hand in before our official admissions opening date.

 Admission enquiries for children entering Reception through to Year 6 are dealt with by 'School Admissions and Transport' department at Hertfordshire County Council.
 Please click below to take you to their web page:

 Children in Reception class, Year 1 and Year 2

-Your child can get a free lunch at school if they're in Reception class, Year 1 or Year 2.
+Your child is entitled to receive a free lunch at school if they're in Reception class, Year 1 or Year 2.

-You must register for free school meals so that your child's school can receive extra money to help pupils.
+You must register for free school meals so that your child's school can receive extra money to support pupils.
 Please see Mrs Kinsella who will be able to complete the form with you.

 Children in Year 3 or older